DAC-web3/dac-network/README.md

 Traditional institutions struggle to adapt to a networked world.

-DAC Network emerges at this moment to explore new forms of decentralized civilization and collective governance.
+DACnetwork emerges at this moment to explore new forms of decentralized civilization and collective governance.